Surrogate modelling the Baryonic Universe I: The colour of star formation: The dependence of SFH upon host halo mass

-As star-forming and quenched galaxies have distinct observational properties, it is natural to consider whether these differences are reflected by their SFHs.
+Our criterion for classifying galaxies into star-forming and quenched only considers their specific SFR at observation time.
+Given that these two populations present different observational properties, it is natural to address whether their entire SFH reflects these differences.
 In Fig.~\ref{fig:SFH_Umachine_12} we present the median star formation and stellar mass history of galaxies hosted by $\logMpeak\simeq12$ haloes.
 Blue and orange lines indicate median star formation and mass histories, respectively, while solid and dotted (dashed and dot-dashed) lines show the results for star-forming and quenched galaxies as predicted by \umachine (\illustris).
 Shaded areas encapsulate the region between the 16th and 84th percentiles of the results for \illustris star-forming galaxies.
-As we can see, star-forming and quenched galaxies present similar SFHs before $z\simeq0.1$, and, after this time, the SFH of quenched galaxies decreases more rapidly.
-Although the SFHs of both populations are noticeably different, the stellar masses of star-forming and quenched galaxies are approximately the same at all redshifts.
-This is consistent with the fact that galaxies in $\logMpeak\simeq12$ haloes form less than 10\% of their present day stellar mass after $z\simeq0.3$, as the formation of stars peaks at higher redshift for these galaxies.
+As we can see, star-forming and quenched galaxies at $z=0$ show similar SFHs before $z\simeq0.1$, and, after this time, the SFH of quenched galaxies decreases more rapidly.
+Although the SFHs of both populations are noticeably different, the stellar mass of star-forming and quenched galaxies is approximately the same at all redshifts.
+This is consistent with the fact that galaxies in $\logMpeak\simeq12$ haloes form less than 10\% of their current stellar mass after $z\simeq0.3$, as the formation of stars peaks at higher redshift for these galaxies.
 Similar conclusions apply to galaxies hosted by more massive haloes, as their SFH peaks at even higher redshifts.
 Indeed, in Table~\ref{tab:um_properties} we show that the stellar masses of star-forming and quenched galaxies in \umachine and \illustris are compatible with one another to within one standard deviation for all halo masses studied.

 To further study the dependence of SFH on halo mass for star-forming and quenched galaxies, in the top and bottom panels of Fig.~\ref{fig:SFH_Umachine} we separately display the SFHs of both populations as a function of host halo mass.
 This figure show the galaxy-halo connection as predicted by \umachine; see Appendix~\ref{app:tng_res} for an analogous plot for \illustris.
 Thick lines indicate median SFHs and thin lines the SFHs of randomly selected galaxies.
 Despite the smooth regularity of the median trends, we find that SFHs are very bursty, changing by orders of magnitude over short timescales.
 The typical amplitude of these variations is captured by the two-dimensional histograms on the background.
 We find that that SFHs predicted by \umachine and \illustris agree qualitatively; however, \illustris predicts a less (more) steeply decreasing SFH for star-forming (quenched) galaxies at late times, and that SFHs are more bursty in \illustris relative to \umachine.
 Black stripes denote the periods during which galaxies would be considered quenched according to our criterion.
 As we can see, in both models the lookback time at which a galaxy becomes quenched increases with its host halo mass.